RAS: a Reliability Oriented Metric for Automatic Speech Recognition: Experiments

 \subsection{Experimental setup}

-We use the following experiment notations:\\ \textbf{Base \& Base+Logit}: We use Whisper-Tiny as the baseline(Base).
-Base+Logit applies logit-based $\mathcal{PH}$-replacement using token-level confidence aggregated multiplicatively (word-level for English; character/word-level for Chinese), following official heuristics\footnote{\url{github.com/openai/whisper/discussions/1183}}.
-For each dataset, we replace tokens below a confidence \textit{bar} with $\mathcal{PH}$, tuning \textit{bar} (typically in $[0.1, 0.3]$) to maximize RAS.\\ \textbf{Base+PH-Supv}: This stage uses $\mathcal{PH}$ replacements from Base predictions on the training set (details in Secion \ref{sec:ph-supv}).
+We use the following experiment notations:\\ \textbf{Base \& Base+Logit}: We use Whisper-Tiny as the baseline (Base).
+Base+Logit, which can be considered as a confidence baseline, applies logit-based $\mathcal{PH}$-replacement using token-level confidence aggregated multiplicatively (word-level for English; character/word-level for Chinese), following official Whisper heuristics\footnote{\url{https://github.com/openai/whisper/discussions/1183}}.
+For each dataset, we replace tokens below a confidence \textit{bar} with $\mathcal{PH}$, tuning \textit{bar} (typically in $[0.1, 0.3]$) to maximize RAS.\\ \textbf{Base+PH-Supv}: This stage uses $\mathcal{PH}$ replacements from Base predictions on the training set (details in Section \ref{sec:ph-supv}).
 We fine-tune the decoder and embeddings for 8 epochs using AdamW~\cite{adamw} with a batch size of 64, a $1.0\times10^{-5}$ learning rate, 1,000 warmup steps, and linear decay.\\ \textbf{Base+PH-Supv+RL}: Initialized from Base+PH-Supv, we further optimize $\mathcal{PH}$ supervision via GRPO (Section \ref{sec:grpo}).
 We unfreeze the decoder/embeddings and train with a global batch size of 64.
 For each prompt, $G=8$ responses are sampled (512 samples/step) using temperature 0.7 and top-$p$ 0.95.
 We employ an adaptive KL penalty \cite{schulman2017proximalpolicyoptimizationalgorithms} with $\beta_0=0.2$, updated every 50 steps: $\beta_{t+1} = \beta_t \exp(\eta (\textit{KL}_t - \textit{KL}_\text{target}))$, where $\eta=0.02$ and $\textit{KL}_\text{target}=30$.
-We use the Adam optimizer \cite{adam} with a $2\times10^{-6}$ peak learning rate (1,000-step warmup and linear decay) and early stopping based on the stabilization of the reward mean.\\ \textbf{GT-guided $\mathcal{PH}$-replacement}: We construct $\mathcal{PH}$-replaced sequences by applying the algorithm in Secion ~\ref{trainset_con} to Base outputs, guided by test set ground-truth.
+We use the Adam optimizer \cite{adam} with a $2\times10^{-6}$ peak learning rate (1,000-step warmup and linear decay) and early stopping based on the stabilization of the reward mean.\\ \textbf{GT-guided $\mathcal{PH}$-replacement}: We construct $\mathcal{PH}$-replaced sequences by applying the algorithm in Section~\ref{trainset_con} to Base outputs, guided by test set ground-truth.